Objectives of this article

 Deborah Rumsey (Statistics for Dummies)

-You’re interested in the percentage of female versus male shoppers at a department store.
-So one Saturday morning, you place data collectors at each of the store’s four entrances for three hours, and you have them record how many men and women enter the store during that time.
+You want to calculate the percentage of female versus male shoppers at a department store.
+So on a Saturday morning, you place data collectors at each of the store’s four entrances for three hours, and you have them record how many men and women enter the store during that time.

 1. Why can collecting data at the store on one Saturday morning for three hours cause bias in the data?